sufrin/microCSO/README.md

   *  Control constructs `withPorts` and `WithPorts` that respect the network termination convention are provided for clarity and conciseness.

+  * In contrast to CSO/ThreadCSO there is very little inbuilt support for run-time inspection of the state of a concurrent program.

+## Road Map

+I will (eventually) revise CSO/ThreadCSO so that process and channel communication features will be consistent with the way they are provided here.

 **See also** `Github.com/sufrin/ThreadCSO`